arturb90/nl2pl/README.md

 python3 train.py --data /path/to/data/data_name --save model_name --validate
 ```

 The training script defaults to a simple sequence-to-sequence model with an unidirectional one-layer encoder and decoder.
 By adding the `--attention` flag [Bahdanau attention](https://arxiv.org/abs/1409.0473) will be used for decoding.
-By adding the `--copy` flag a [pointer-generator network](https://arxiv.org/abs/1704.04368) (experimental) will be used for copying tokens from the input sentence.
+By adding the `--copy` flag a [pointer-generator network](https://arxiv.org/abs/1704.04368) will be used for copying tokens from the input sentence.
 See `train.py` for a list of all possible configuration options.
 If the `--validate` flag is set, the script will validate training results on the development data and save the model with best performance on the development data.

 The script will yield a model ready for inference: